BOOM OR BUST - An early look at the impact of COVID-19

 Many vendors will opt to sit out COVID-19, which is a good thing.
 A surge in stock levels would be detrimental to the market's fortunes.
 The bank's immediate recognition of the need to support people through COVID-19 has gone a long way to ensuring we don't see a surge of panic selling.

 A seller needs a counterparty to trade.
-Will buyers have the confidence to jump in?
+Will property buyers have the confidence to jump in?
 A lot will depend on how long COVID-19 and the subsequent lockdown of our economy lasts.
-Low stock levels across Melbourne and some pent-up demand from buyers who need to buy means there are still opportunities for sellers to sell.
+Low stock levels across Melbourne and some pent-up demand from buyers who need to buy means there are still opportunities for property sellers to sell.
 The question remains for how long.

 Central Banks & the AUD